Summary

-Nigeria’s President, Bola Ahmed Tinubu, has stated that he had no choice but to sign the Electoral Act into law, explaining that the legislation received overwhelming support from the National Assembly of Nigeria.
+- President Bola Tinubu says he had no option but to sign the Electoral Act into law, citing the overwhelming support the bill received from the National Assembly and the need to preserve political stability.

 According to Tinubu, rejecting or delaying assent to the bill despite its strong backing from lawmakers could have triggered unnecessary political tension and uncertainty within Nigeria’s democratic system.